erin-noe-payne/express-train/ReadMe.md

 The app/lib directory should contain your application libs.
 These modules will set up your view engine, define your routes, authentication, set up your middleware stack, or anything else you want to do with your application.
 You can organize the files any way you want, but you will need an index.js file to define the order that the lib modules are invoked when they are autoloaded at run time.
-For a working example you can view the [express-train-template](https://github.com/autoric/express-train-template).
+Again, for a working example check the [express-train-template](https://github.com/autoric/express-train-template).

 # API